aimms/documentation/webui/widget-options.rst

 .. image:: images/WidgetActions_MyWidgetActionsdata_added.png
 			:align: center

-To active the widget actions on a widget, go to the respective widget's settings by clicking on the |cog-widget| in the widget header.
+To activate the widget actions on a widget, go to the respective widget's settings by clicking on the |cog-widget| in the widget header.
 Click on the Widget Actions tab.
 Add the string parameter in the Widget Actions field using the identifier selector.

 .. image:: images/WidgetAction_StringParameter.png
 			:align: center
 			:scale: 75

-You will notice the |widget-action| icon on the widget.
-And when you click the icon you will see the configured widget actions.
+You will notice the |widget-action| icon on the widget and when you click it you will see the configured widget actions.

 .. image:: images/WidgetActions_IcononWidget.png
 			:align: center